tylert/linux-pi-boot-camp/source/volunteer_info.rst

 * **laptop or similar portable machine** capable of being used to reflash images
 * microSD and SD card adapters to allow for reflashing of Raspbian images
 * blank 1GB or larger USB drive suitable for booting an Ubuntu installer
-* HDMI display with power cord and HDMI cable
 * microUSB power supply (5VDC @ 2A)

-* USB mouse and keyboard
-* CAT5-ish network cable
-* AC power cable (in case someone lugs in a desktop)
+Some displays, cables, keyboards and mice will be borrowed from the labs.

-If you prefer to work in small teams and share equipment, that will probably be fine.
-We are hoping that some of this stuff may be borrowed from one of the labs there but it would be very helpful if you could still try to bring stuff anyway to try to ensure there aren't any gaps.
+However, bringing your own will certainly be very helpful to ensure there's enough to go around.
+If you prefer to work in small teams and share equipment, that will be ok too.

 A lot of laptops have built-in SD card readers.
 This might allow you to write to both the full-size SD cards used in older generation Raspberry Pi units as